 - Legal recognition.
 Missouri recognizes a homeschool as different to public or private schools.
 Kansas considers homeschools to be non-accredited private schools.

 - Periodic assessments.
 Missouri requires “a record of evaluations of the child’s academic progress.”
-This does not have to mean standardized testing (although we do offer standardized testing opportunities that you can take advantage of!).
+This does not have to mean standardized testing (although we offer standardized testing opportunities just for homeschool families!).
 For example, you could use graded tests, projects or essays.
 The main criterion is to evaluate it with some kind of mark, indicating that the child has received some feedback on the item.
 Kansas does not require these periodic assessments.

 (For a deeper discussion of legal nuances, see our Q&A on understanding Missouri homeschool law.)